2023 Best General Social Sciences Schools in Minnesota

 Read full report on General Social Sciences at Metropolitan State University

-You’ll join some of the best and brightest minds around you if you attend Bethel University Minnesota.
-The school came in at #5 on this year’s Best General Social Sciences Schools in Minnesota list.
+A rank of #5 on this year’s list means Bethel University Minnesota is a great place for general social sciences students.
 Bethel University Minnesota is a small private not-for-profit school located in the suburb of Saint Paul.

 Social Sciences majors at Bethel University Minnesota take out an average of $34,593 in student loans while working on their egree.

-Explore all the Best General Social Sciences Colleges in the Plains States Area or other specific states within that region.
+Explore all the Best General Social Sciences Schools in the Plains States Area or other specific states within that region.

 One of 12 majors within the area of study, general social sciences has other similar majors worth exploring.